Joseph Christopher Ewart

 Joseph Christopher Ewart (1799 – 14 December 1868) was a British Liberal and Whig politician.

 He was elected Whig MP for Liverpool at a by-election in 1855—caused by the succession of Henry Liddell to 2nd Baron Ravensworth—and held the seat until 1865 when he was defeated.

+He was the third son of William Ewart, a Scottish-born Liverpool merchant.
+William Ewart was a close friend of another Scottish merchant, John (later Sir John) Gladstone, and the namesake of John's son - William Ewart Gladstone, the Victorian statesman and four times Prime Minister.